No767/No767/README.md

 ### Hey there, I'm Noelle

-she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) and [Miku](https://github.com/No767/Miku)
+she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) [Miku](https://github.com/No767/Miku), and [Akari](https://github.com/No767/Akari)

 Hii, I'm a software developer and a student.
-I currently maintain [Kumiko](https://github.com/No767/Kumiko) and work on Discord bots as well.
+I currently maintain [Kumiko](https://github.com/No767/Kumiko) and work on building fault tolerant web backend applications.
 I work on building APIs, working with both SQL and NoSQL databases, which some of my favorites include PostgreSQL, MongoDB, and Redis.
-I also handle frontend frameworks as well.
-I'm a full stack web developer, working with frameworks from React, and Next.js to backend frameworks like Spring, Django, FastAPI,  and many more.
+I'm a full stack web developer, working with frameworks from React and Svelte, to backend frameworks like Next.js, Spring Boot, Django, Flask, FastAPI, and many more.
+Soon majoring in CE, and going to be a systems programmer as well.

+Also one of the hardware leaders at [FRC 5507](https://www.thebluealliance.com/team/5507) (2 years), and president of my local [Girls Who Code](https://girlswhocode.com/) club

 ## Current Projects